Batwing Coral Crab: A Striking Reef Giant With a Secret Life

-There is not much information and study about this crab; here is all I’ve gathered.
+There is limited information and research available about this crab; here is everything I have gathered.

 Quick overview of batwing coral crab

-NamesBatwing coral crab, Juey tímido, red coral crab, Juey dormido, Cangrejo dormido, Guajá crab
+NamesBatwing coral crab, Juey tímido, red coral crab, Juey dormido, Cangrejo dormido, Guajá crab, Batwing crab

 Scientific nameCarpilius corallinus